oakfang/graph-q/README.md

 # graph-q

-A query language over the graph-core graph.
+A query language over the @xgraph/core graph.

 ## Usage